 Almost all multivitamins.
-Vitamin B12 is better absorbed by the body when it is taken along with other B vitamins, such as niacin, riboflavin, vitamin B6, and magnesium.
+Vitamin B12 is better absorbed by the body when it is taken along with other B vitamins, such as niacin, riboflavin, and vitamin B6, along with magnesium.

 A prescription form of vitamin B12 can be given by injection or as a nasal gel.

 Vitamin B12 is also available in a form that dissolves under the tongue (sublingual).

 Meagan Bridges, RD, University of Virginia Health System, Charlottesville, VA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.
 Editorial update 09/29/2021.